ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 }
 ```

-Let's examine the disassembly, in particular the basic block right before the `ret`:
+Let's have a look at the disassembly, in particular the basic block right before the `ret`:

 ![](/images/lrr-ru/hiddencode.png)